 Learn how to freeze fresh strawberries!
-When you use this easy method, you can enjoy frozen strawberries all year round in your smoothies, drinks, desserts, and more!
+When you use this easy method, you can enjoy strawberry season all year round in your smoothies, drinks, desserts, and more!

 Frozen strawberries are a wonderful staple to keep in your home for year round use.
 Toss them in your favorite smoothies, parfaits, chia puddings, and more for an infusion of flavor, fiber, and vitamins!

-Not only are frozen strawberries delicious, but it’s more budget friendly to freeze it yourself, too!
-I buy strawberries on sale or pick them at our local berry patch when they’re in season, then freeze them using this super simple and dependable method.
+Not only are frozen strawberries delicious, but freezing them yourself is also more budget-friendly!
+I buy ripe strawberries on sale or at the farmers market, or bring them home from strawberry picking at our local berry patch when they’re in season, then freeze them using this super simple and dependable method.
+Sometimes we keep some strawberries ripe for desserts like these Strawberry Crumble Bars!

 I try to have a freezer stocked with healthy fruits and veggies, so I also freeze ginger, cucumber, pineapples, bell peppers, and more!

-First, wash the strawberries.
-I prefer to submerge berries in a large pot of cold water with a splash of white vinegar.
+First, wash your strawberry haul.
+I prefer to wash strawberries by submerging the berries in a large pot of cold water with a splash of white vinegar.
 Allow them to sit in the liquid for about 5 minutes, then gently pour off the water.
 Run the strawberries under cold water to rinse them well.

-Lay the strawberries out on a few paper towels and gently pat them dry.
+Lay the strawberries out on a few paper towels and gently pat them dry to remove excess moisture.

 Note: Once the strawberries are washed, they won’t keep for very long.
-Once your strawberries are washed, I recommend eating or freezing them within a day.
+Once washed, I recommend eating or freezing them within a day.

 Next, hull and slice the strawberries.
 Hulling is just a fancy way to say “cut off the stem.”
-Use a paring knife or strawberry huller (or even a straw!) to remove the leaves and stem.
+Use a small paring knife or strawberry huller (or even a straw!) to remove the green tops.
+You want to take off both the leaves and the stem.

 Lay the berries on a parchment lined baking sheet in a single layer & set in the freezer for 2 hours.